 The second stage show is “A Frozen Holiday Wish” featuring sisters Anna and Elsa on the Castle Forecourt Stage along with Kristoff and Olaf.
-In the finale, Queen Elsa transforms Cinderella Castle into a glimmering ice palace for the holidays.
+In the finale, Queen Elsa transforms Cinderella Castle into a glimmering ice palace especially for the holidays.

-Over at the Rockettower Plaza Stage in Tommorowland, you can see Buzz Lightyear, Mike Wazowski from Monsters Inc and and Stitch enjoy themselves in “A Totally Tomorrowland Christmas”, a musical revue with song and dance.
+Over at the Rockettower Plaza Stage in Tommorowland, you can see Buzz Lightyear, Mike Wazowski from Monsters Inc and Stitch enjoy themselves in “A Totally Tomorrowland Christmas”, a musical revue with song and dance.